rl1987/trickster.dev/tricksterblog/content/post/back-to-the-terminal-the-new-era-of-cli-and-tui-software.md

 TermShark
 ---------

-But what if you want something like Wireshark GUI, but in terminal?
+But what if you want something like Wireshark GUI in your terminal environment?
 [TermShark](https://termshark.io/) is a TUI wrapper for TShark that renders a user interface similar to that of Wireshark.